 I am not sure if I took the right way to get off the peak, but the hike down, while only a quarter of a mile was very steep and required some scrambling.
 I have to imagine there is a better way to get down, but we took it slow and were able to get down in one piece.

-All in all I really loved seeing this cave, and getting to the top of Castle Peak.
+All in all, I loved seeing this cave, and getting to the top of Castle Peak.
 Again I caution that this is not an easy trail once you climb out of the cave so know that coming in and bring water as there is no shade!
 That being said if you are up for an adventure like I was then you should enjoy yourself at the Cave of the Munits.
 Make sure to leave me a comment if you have been and get directions below.